-A list of recommended participants for the focus groups was provided by San Juan Regional Medical Center.
+A list of recommended participants for the focus groups was provided by San Juan Regional Medical Center and San Juan Regional Rehabilitation Hospital.
 Potential participants were chosen because of their ability to identify primary concerns of the populations with whom they work, as well as of the community overall.
-Participants included several individuals who work with low-income, minority or other medically underserved populations, and those who work with persons with chronic disease conditions.
+Participants included several individuals who work with low-income, minority or other medically underserved populations, and those who work with persons with chronic disease conditions; organizations represented include: